SheetJS/js-adler32/README.md

 `make perf` will run algorithmic performance tests (which should justify certain decisions in the code).

-Bit twiddling is much faster than taking the mod on Safari and older Firefoxes.
+Bit twiddling is much faster than taking the mod in Safari and Firefox browsers.
 Instead of taking the literal mod 65521, it is faster to keep it in the integers by bit-shifting: `65536 ~ 15 mod 65521` so for nonnegative integer `a`: